vitthalr/blender-mcp-github-copilot/readme.md

 ## Disclaimer

 This is a third-party integration and not officially made or endorsed by Blender.
-Developed by [Siddharth](https://x.com/sidahuj).
+Developed by <a href="https://x.com/sidahuj" target="_blank">Siddharth</a>.